aydoganyanilmaz/aydoganyanilmaz.github.io/_pages/about.md

 My industrial life
 ======

-Currently I am a contractor language engineer at <a href="http://www.apple.com/" target="_blank">Apple</a> where I help <a href="http://www.apple.com/siri/" target="_blank">Siri</a> in Speech domain.
-Previously, I worked as a computational linguist at <a href="http://www.ntent.com/" target="_blank">NTENT</a> where I worked as a developer in semantic search for natural language processing.
-Before that, I worked at <a href="http://www.appen.com/" target="_blank">Appen</a> to develop the error correction and detection program of Microsoft Office.
+Currently I am a full-time AI/ML engineer at <a href="http://www.apple.com/" target="_blank">Apple</a>.
+I am glad to contribute to <a href="http://www.apple.com/siri/" target="_blank">Siri</a> in Speech domain.
+Previously, I worked at <a href="http://www.ntent.com/" target="_blank">NTENT</a> where I worked as a developer in semantic search for natural language processing.
+Before that, I worked at <a href="http://www.appen.com/" target="_blank">Appen</a> to develop the error correction and detection system of Microsoft Office.
 More about my <a href="https://aydoganyanilmaz.github.io/nlp/">NLP</a> experience.

 My academic life
 ======